frequency-chain/frequency/designdocs/passkey_p256.md

 ### Signatures

-- **Account signature on PassKey Public Key**: A cryptographic signature generated using th Account Key.
-The data being signed is public key derived from passkey.
-This is used to prove ownership of parent account.
+- **Account signature on PassKey Public Key**: A cryptographic signature generated using the Account Key.
+The data being signed is passkey public key.
+This is used to prove ownership of Account Key.
 - **Passkey Signatures**: A cryptographic signature generated using the Passkey private key.
 This is presented to passkey enabled services as a challenge-response mechanism.
 Passkeys are used to generate two signatures as follows:
   - **Signature on Account Public Key**: Passkey signs a message containing the account public key.
 This signature is retained by the Frequency Access platform and/or maybe used for account recovery.
   - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.
 This signature is used to verify the authenticity of the transaction.